 RDP Brute-Force Protection Configuration

-To enable RDP protection
+To enable and configure RDP protection

 RDP Settings dialog will open:

 As you probably know, Windows 2008 (and 2008 R2) do not write attacker's IP address to Security event log when RDP connections is made via TLS/SSL.